FREQUENTLY ASKED QUESTIONS

 - Yes, however it is recommended that you join before your 30th birthday.

-- Those joining after age 30 are levied an entrance fee (amount varies with age).
+- Those joining after age 30 are levied an entrance fee which varies with age and marital status.

-- Membership applications can be obtained at the CBF's office (see Q#13 below).
+- Membership applications can be obtained under the Forms page on this website or at the CBF's office (see Q#13 below).

 6. Is my whole family covered?